This is a work of fiction.

 Gader’el was a demon towering with a height that was beyond fifteen meters.
 The whole body was covered with shiny crystal-like fur.
 It had four arms, two ape-like legs, a tail, and a head that resembled a lion.
 That demon controlled the ice and snow around.
 It rained us with its sharp crystal fur that pierced through our armors.
 Its roar had a paralyzing effect that left us stunned and dizzy most of the time.
 Even our chance for a quick retreat was thwarted.

 “I watched my comrades’ fall one after another.”

 Her power was to summon this small lizard monster that breaths golden flames.
-Once the flame starts to burn something, it does not get extinguished until everything is reduced to ashes.
+Once the flame has started to burn something, it does not get extinguished until everything was reduced to ashes.
 It burned one of Gader’el’s arms.
 The demon thrashed around trying to get rid of the fire that continuously burned its arm.

 She looked at me.
 I quickly ran towards her.
-Blood pours down from her stomach.
+Blood poured down from her stomach.
 She was hit by those icicles.

 I held her, preventing her from falling on her knees.
 Her breathing was thin.
 Her eyes were droopy.
 She was losing blood every second.
 We have to get away while the demon was busy getting rid of the fire.

 “At least, let me save her.”

 I carried her and then ran with every last bit of my strength.
 As long as we get far enough, I can still save her.

 However, luck was not on our side.
 Gader’el cut his own arm and flung it towards us.
 I leaped to dodge it but the demon, having speed over us, hit us with its fist.
 I was unable to evade the attack in mid-air.